Daniel-Q-Reis/GoroutinesFromBeginningToAdvanced/Beginner/Exercise01_SimpleGreeting/README.md

 ## Expected Output

 The output will show greetings from each name, potentially in a non-deterministic order due to concurrency, followed by a completion message.
 For example:

+Hello, my name is Alice!
+Hello, my name is Peter!
+Hello, my name is James!
+Hello, my name is Jordan!
+Hello, my name is Rob!
+All greetings are done!

+(The order of "Hello, my name is..." lines may vary.)